 As explained at the beginning, DNSMasq is the easiest way to get a basic DHCP server running on Raspberry Pi, but it’s not the only option.
 You might want something more complex, with more features or a better interface.
 I got you covered below with other solutions you can try.

 My first suggestion is to do something similar but use the two interfaces (if you have a recent model).
 For example, you can use your Raspberry Pi 3B+ or 4 as a wireless access point, set up the DHCP server on this interface and even add some security features with a firewall.
 The Ethernet card will be used to access the Internet.

 That could be a great project to add a guest Wi-Fi network in a small business, but whether you’re doing this for a valid reason or just for fun, it’s an interesting project to learn a few network skills.

-I have an in-depth article explaining all the steps to put this in practice, from the conception to the installation and configuration of everything.
+I have an in-depth article explaining all the steps to put this into practice, from the conception to the installation and configuration of everything.
 I highly recommend checking it out, even if you just need some clarification about this article.

-How to use Raspberry Pi as a Wireless Router with Firewall
+How to use Raspberry Pi as a Wireless Router with Firewall.

 Pi-Hole is a well-known ad-blocker, free and open-source that can be installed on Raspberry Pi.

 Most of the time, it will be only used as your DNS server, and each request will be filtered to check if it’s an ad or not.

 The installation is pretty easy: one command line and a few questions to answer.

 Once installed, you’ll have access to a web interface with many configuration options.